Daiwa Silver Creek Minnow

 Still Life setting, with rod, net and trout.
 Leaves cover the water's surface.Daiwa Silver Creek 50S "Black Gold"

 Hooks aside (and of course you are free to leave the factory trebles in place) the Daiwa Silver Creek Minnow is a very effective lure.
-It has flat sides and low center of gravity, which produces a very enticing wiggle with a steady retrieve.
-If you pulse the lure on the retrieve, which Japanese stream fishermen generally do, you can produce well-controlled twitches to make the lure look like an injured minnow.
+It has flat sides and a low center of gravity, which produces a very enticing wiggle with a steady retrieve.
+If you pulse the lure on the retrieve, which Japanese stream fishermen generally do, you can produce twitches to make the lure look like an injured minnow.

 Finesse-Fishing Home > Single Hook Lures > Daiwa Silver Creek Minnow